- Where did you learn how to do this stuff?

 14K palladium white gold means that palladium is used rather than nickel to make the gold white in color.
 14K Pd compared to standard 14K (nickel) has a very slightly darker, steelier look to it.
 Same with the 18K Pd: a touch darker/steelier in tone and a touch warmer in hue.
 Like the nickel alloys above, these are excellent for carved and cast pieces.
 The palladium gold alloys are priced just a little more than the nickel alloys.
 Palladium is hypoallergenic, and perfect for use if the wearer has a nickel sensitivity.

-I can do 14K, 18K, or 22K yellow gold.
+I can do 14K, 18K, or 22K (actually, also 24K) yellow gold.
 14K and 18K are the more ideal alloys for rings but certain rings I can do in 22K, which is a softer alloy.
-18K has a richer, more intense yellow color than 14K and 22K even more shockingly so.
+18K has a richer, more intense yellow color than 14K, and 22K even more shockingly so.

-Send me a convo with a general idea of what you have in mind, and I’ll send you my little “blurb” to get started (my blurb is too wordy even for this FAQ).
-I have great diamond resources and can find pretty much anything.
+Send me an email with a general idea of what you have in mind, and I’ll send you my little “blurb” to get started (astoundingly, my blurb is too wordy even for this FAQ).
+I do have some really good diamond resources and can find pretty much anything.

-Yes!
-I have a handful of lovelies I’ve hand-selected at shows for you to peruse, or if you have something specific in mind, I’m happy to get it for you!
+You have options!
+I have a handful of lovelies I’ve hand-selected at shows for you to peruse, or if you have something specific in mind, I’ll help you search for it.

 The reason I do it this way is because it can take time and often is a lot of work on my end, not to mention on the part of the dealers I contact who send me lists of stones, dimensions, descriptions, photos, and prices.
-I have on many occasions spent a lot of time searching and gathering information on different stones (which in turn required a lot of my dealers’ time getting me the information about these stones) only to have my potential clients change their mind entirely.
 One other thing to note: good stones go fast.
 Something I quote one day may not still be available a week or more later.
 Delaying the decision or going back and forth on what is to be used can be a recipe for tragedy if, after exhaustive deliberation, the stone ultimately chosen was sold three days prior.

 All that said: Thee Best Time for me to get a special stone is before February of each year when I attend the largest gem show in the country.
 I can find nearly anything there, and viewing a huge variety of material, comparing prices, and hand selecting pieces in person is far easier then doing it via email and hastily snapped iphone pics.
 It is still a lot of running around on my part and requires commitment on yours, but the chances of me quickly finding the perfect stone is very high.